sudoyashi/da_cabby/docs/torquespecs.markdown

 Yes, you need them.

-The only reason you would ignore them is when you have the years of experience to understand what you are torquing and knowing how much torque is really needed.
-Some people can reasonably gauge the amount of torque applied by their wrist, forearm, and arm's length of force.
-On small components like valve cover fasteners, you can use just your wrist to torque it down and get reasonably close to the 7-15lb./ft of torque needed for cars.
+The only place that it would be acceptable is on small components like valve cover fasteners, headlights, or other fragile pieces.

+If you need to use two hands, you probably need a torque spec.
 But still, even if you have a good torque feel, you should be aware of the torque specs at least once before going by "feel".

 I used to think I didn't need them, then one day my wheel almost fell off.
 Great lessons are learned just before failure, eh?